rackerlabs/support-how-to/content/skype-for-business/hosted-microsoft-lync-at-rackspace-deployment-guide.md

 You can enable Skype for Business for your entire domain or only for selected users.
-In the Email Administrator Control Panel, click on the Skype for Business hyperlink to go to the Skype for Business page and then select the check box next to the users to enable Skype for Business for them.
+In the Email Administrator Control Panel, click on the Skype for Business hyperlink to go to the Skype for Business page.
+Then select the check box next to the users to enable Skype for Business for them.

 ### Deploy and distribute the client